isomerpages/govtech-corp/pages/contact-us.md

   - content:
       - phone: +65 6211 0888
       - email: info@tech.gov.sg
-      - other: "From 20 December 2024, GovTech will discontinue the following contact
+      - other: "Please note that GovTech will be discontinuing the following contact
           numbers: 1800 211 0777 and 6211 2100.
 We remain contactable at 6211
-          0888."
+          0888 or via the email above."
     title: General Enquiries & Feedback
   - content:
       - phone: ""